jenova-marie/wonder-logger/CONTRIBUTING.md

-# Contributing to Wonder Logger
+# Contributing to Star Logger

-Thank you for your interest in contributing to Wonder Logger!
+Thank you for your interest in contributing to Star Logger!
 This document provides guidelines and instructions for contributing to the project.

 ## Code of Conduct